 Are the bedrooms single rooms?

 Yes, all rooms are large single rooms with ample cupboard storage for personal belongings and featuring a private en suite with motion sensored lighting for safety and comfort.

 For more information and photos of room accommodation please click here.

 Yes, tours of Dorothy Impey Home are held on Wednesdays at 2:00 p.m. and Thursdays at 4:00 p.m.

 Tours take 30 - 40 minutes on average and there is time for questions at the end.
 Tour groups have limited numbers and days to ensure we respect the privacy and dignity of our residents, so please ensure you book in advance by calling us on (03) 8102 2400 or click here to use our online booking form.

 How long is the waiting list?

 The waiting list will vary depending on how many applications we have on hand at any given time.
+It is difficult to predict when a vacancy will occur.
 Also, urgency is an important criteria that we take into consideration when there is a vacancy.

 Do you have respite care?

 Yes, we have one respite care room, which is available to applicants requiring low level care.